Why You Should Add a Dedicated Linting Stage for Bicep Templates

 Pipeline Example: Adding a Linting Stage

-Below is an example Azure DevOps YAML pipeline that includes a separate linting stage before proceeding to the what-if stage:
+Here’s an example Azure DevOps pipeline that integrates a dedicated linting stage before the what-if stage:

 trigger: